cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/tutorial/git-gh/index.md

 ### 7.2 List of Man Pages

+Tha manual pages are published at the [gh manual](https://cli.github.com/manual/).
-For mor information simly use the man command.
-A full list of manual pages includes.
+For mor information you can also use the man command.
+A full list of manual pages includes:

 * gh
 * gh-alias-delete